cyring/CoreFreq/README.md

 ### Start

+ 3a- Disable nmi_watchdog (See Q&A below).

- 3- Load the kernel module, as root.
+ 3b- Load the kernel module, as root.
 ```
 modprobe corefreqk
 ```